microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaPolicyAuthorizationPolicy.md

 ### -BlockMsolPowerShell
 To disable the use of the MSOnline PowerShell module set this property to true.
 This will also disable user-based access to the legacy service endpoint used by the MSOnline PowerShell module.
-This doesn't affect Azure AD Connect or Microsoft Graph.
+This doesn't affect Microsoft Entra Connect or Microsoft Graph.

 ```yaml
 Type: System.Management.Automation.SwitchParameter